16 min read

-If you have multiple industry types that you serve with your email content, creating this segment will help you ensure your brand voice stays consistent and relevant for each audience member.
+If you serve multiple industry types with your email content, creating this segment will help you ensure your brand voice stays consistent and relevant for each audience member.

 Since you’re in strategy mode, let’s direct your brain power to get you started with the basics of email segmentation.

 It may seem like there are a lot of email segmentation types and options.
 If you're overwhelmed, it's best to start with a few simple steps.
 You can also grow your targeted email marketing strategy as your subscriber count grows, but for now, here are some best practices to keep in mind.